seqan/seqan/manual/source/Infrastructure/Use/UsingFindSeqAnCMakeModule.rst

 `CMake <http://cmake.org/>`_ is a cross-platform build system generator.
 That is, you describe the different executables and binaries and their dependencies ``CMakeLists.txt`` files.
 Then, CMake generates build systems from this, for example in the form of Makefiles or Visual Studio projects.

-This article will only describe the most basic things about CMake in general and instead focus on how to use SeqAn easily from within CMake projects.
+This article will only describe the most basic things about CMake in general and focus on how to use SeqAn easily from within CMake projects.

 In CMake projects, one uses `modules to find libraries <http://www.vtk.org/Wiki/CMake:How_To_Find_Libraries>`_ such as SeqAn.
 SeqAn ships with such a module.